-Please note that if your escrow account is deficient, the lender can require any extra payments that you make be applied to eliminate the deficiency.
+With your mortgage payment history you should be able to determine when the extra payment was made and understand if the payment was applied to reduce your principal balance or to address an escrow account shortage.
+Please note that if your escrow account is deficient, the lender can require that any extra payments you make be applied to eliminate the deficiency.
 You can review your mortgage note and any addendums to the note to understand the terms for your escrow account.